zhengzetao/RTGCN/README.md

 Place the pretained model on the path: RTGCN/work_dir/NASDAQ(OR NYSE)

-Tesing pretained model on NASDAQ
+Tesing pretained model on NASDAQ.
+Edit the "weights" and "relation_path" variables to reload the other models weights.
 --------
     python main.py recognition -c config/rt_gcn/NASDAQ/test.yaml
 Testing pretained model on NYSE